HTTP Trigger

 - When you click the Add button, an Add New Credentials pop-up will appear.

-- You can enter the username, password, and retype the password in their respective fields on the pop-up.
+- You can enter the username and password, then retype the password in the corresponding fields on the pop-up.

 - Click the Save button to save the new username and password.